Geographical Index > United States > Michigan > Jackson County > Report # 39785|

 Shrieks and Moan Howl

 The witness stated that since that day, his perception of the woods has changed dramatically.
 He had heard trees falling on numerous occasions while hunting and not thought twice about what caused them to come down, especially on those calm days.
 He has been followed out of the woods on more than one occasion by something that moved when he moved, stopped when he stopped, but he always chalked it up to being a bobcat or some other forest animal being inquisitive.
 Now, he is no longer certain.

 About BFRO Investigator Richard Knox:

-Richard is a drafter/ designer for the power company that services the majority of Lower Michigan.
-He is an Emergency Medical Technician and a retired Volunteer Firefighter.
+Richard is a designer for a power company that services the majority of Lower Michigan.
+He is a former Emergency Medical Technician and retired Volunteer Firefighter.
 He enjoys camping, hiking and Geocaching with his wife, kids and grandson.
 He and his wife attended both the 2012 & 2013 the Michigan Upper Peninsula Expeditions.